Just because you can’t buy a high-end kayak doesn’t mean that you have to settle for a subpar paddling experience.

 - Adjustable, comfortable seat

-Best Cheap Touring Kayak: Advanced Elements Advanced Frame
+Best Touring Kayak: Advanced Elements Advanced Frame

 Your first attempt at inflating the Advanced Frame will likely include some frustration.
 But once you’ve got the hang of the different nozzles and tubes, it handles ocean conditions like a charm.

-Performance and speed also compete with its hard-sided brethren while storage and transportation remain infinitely simpler.
+The boat’s performance and speed also compete with its hard-sided brethren while storage and transportation remain infinitely simpler.

 - One of the top-performing inflatable kayaks available